The e-FX Awards 2019 feature the 24 categories below, recognising innovation and excellence across the foreign exchange industry.

 Best post-trade services provider of the year

-The post-trade environment in foreign exchange is become far more important and complicated than it has ever been before, and all market participants will rely on the expertise and innovation of post-trade technology vendors to help them connect to clearing houses and trade repositories.
+The post-trade environment in foreign exchange has become far more important and complicated than it has ever been before, and all market participants will rely on the expertise and innovation of post-trade technology vendors to help them connect to clearing houses and trade repositories.
 This award will go to the vendor that has developed the best tools and infrastructure to provide excellent post-trade capabilities to the FX market, as well as a continuing appetite for innovation in changing market conditions.

 Best FX prime broker bank of the year